 What types of gambling are legal in Wyoming?

 Wyoming is the least populated state.
-However, it still offers a reasonable level of legalized gambling.
-This includes a state lottery, tribal casinos, horseracing, charitable games of chance, daily fantasy sports, poker and tribal casinos.
+However, it still offers a reasonable amount of legal gambling.
+This includes sports betting, a state lottery, tribal casinos, parimutuel horse racing betting, charitable games of chance, daily fantasy sports, poker and tribal casinos.

 Poker is unusual in Wyoming.
 Its social gaming exemption covers taverns.
 This allows poker in bars throughout the state if the house does not take a rake.
 Instead, the taverns make money selling drinks and food to players.
 Another unusual aspect of Wyoming gambling is that the state lottery does not offer instant games.
 It only offers lotto drawings.

 This list shows the types of gambling found in Wyoming and where to find it:

 - Sports betting (online through licensed apps/websites)